radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 We define new configuration flags for clients and servers.
 The behavior and meaning of these flags will be discussed below.
 Introducing these flags before discussing their meaning makes the subsequent discussion simpler and easier to understand.

-The goal of these flags is to secure the RADIUS protocol without preventing client and server communication between legacy and uopgraded systems.
+The goal of these flags is to secure the RADIUS protocol without preventing client and server communication between legacy and upgraded systems.
 These flags instead allow a gradual migration process from legacy RADIUS, to fully secure RADIUS with all of the mitigations in place.

 We mandate the following new configuration flags for RADIUS implementations when using UDP or TCP transport.
 These flags MUST be ignored when DTLS or TLS transport is used.